DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

 - **Security governance**: the collection of policies, roles, processes/practices used to make security decisions in an org; related to supporting, evaluating, defining, and directing the security efforts of an org
   - Security governance is the implementation of a security solution and a management method that are tightly interconnected
+  - Security governance seeks to compare the security processes and infrastructure used within the organization with knowledge and insight obtained from external sources.
   - There are numerous security frameworks and governance guidelines, including the National Institute of Standards and Technology (NIST) SP 800-53 and SP 800-100
 - **The security function**: the aspect of operating a business that focuses on the task of evaluating and improving security over time
   - To manage security, an org must implement proper and sufficient security governance